mkorycinski/mkorycinski.github.io/index.md

 AI Researcher and Senior Software Engineer

 ## Education
-_Oct 2019 - currently_\
+_Oct 2019 - Feb 2024\
 **PhD, Polish Academy of Sciences, Warsaw, Poland**\
-Dissertation: ”Neurosurgery decision support system identifying neural fiber tracks based on MRI diffusion data”
+Dissertation: ”A Hybrid Method for Tractography in Neurosurgery Using Artificial Neural Networks and Path Search Algorithms”

 Full CV :\